 Donald Trump once again blackmailed the boss FED, Jerome Powell.
 He accused him of not taking decisive action in relation to the current economic situation.
 He even threatened to dismiss him if interest rates are not reduced to zero.

 We didn't have to wait long for the reaction.
 On Sunday, at an unplanned meeting, the US Federal Reserve decided to cut interest rates by a record 1%.
-Let us remind you that just two weeks ago it already reduced interest rates by 0,5%.
-As a result, in a short time days interest rates were where they were after a series of reductions related to the 2008 financial crisis - which is currently zero!
+Let us recall that just two weeks ago it already lowered interest rates by 0,5%.
+As a result, in a short time, interest rates hit where they were after a series of cuts related to the financial crisis of 2008 - which is currently zero!

 It is worth recalling that raising interest rates results in more expensive loans and lower availability.
 It is a method of cooling a hot economy in times of prosperity.
 On the other hand, lowering interest rates is responding to the economic slowdown.
 Relief for borrowers and cheaper and more easily available loans that can fuel the economy in difficult times.

 However, please note the chart above.
 In subsequent cycles, interest rates reach lower peaks and the wells are deeper and deeper.
 Interest rates have already reached zero after the recent crisis.
 However, during the last big bull market on the stock market they did not exceed 3%.
 In this regard, the FED no longer has too much scope for action, because negative rates create such a pathological situation as the one in which the person granting the loan pays interest, and not the person taking the loan.

 However, this is not the end of madness.
 In addition to lowering interest rates, the Fed has announced QE, or quantitative easing.

 What is that?

 It's a pretty name printing money.
 This time, the Fed will pump $ 700 billion into the inefficient system, "created" from the air.